Acceptable Use Statement

 **** ABBREVIATIONS & TERMS USED ****

-SC stands for the Texas A&M Supercomputing Facility
+HPRC stands for the Texas A&M High Performance Research Computing

-User(s) refers to a person who uses any SC resources
+User(s) refers to a person who uses any HPRC resources

 - Users should adhere to the Texas A&M Computing Policies, paying particular attention to the Rules for Responsible Computing [PDF] and the Computer Security Policy, while using the supercomputers.

 - The interactive limit (CPU time) per login session on all systems is 60 minutes.
 Any violations of this limit will result in process termination.
-The maximum number of CPUs a user can engage for interactive processing is four (4).
-That is, the aggregate limit across all concurrent login sessions is 4 CPUs.
+The maximum number of CPUs a user can engage for interactive processing in a single login session, or in aggregate across many concurrent login sessions is four per login node.
 A user is expected to lower this limit under heavy system loads.
 Exceptions to this policy will be considered by the staff on a per case basis.

-- SC accounts are to be used only for the purpose for which they are authorized and are not to be used for non-SC related activities.
-Unauthorized use of a SC account/system may constitute sufficient grounds for account termination and/or legal sanctions.
+- HPRC accounts are to be used only for the purpose for which they are authorized and are not to be used for non-HPRC related activities.
+Unauthorized use of a HPRC account/system may constitute sufficient grounds for account termination and/or legal sanctions.

 - Users shall not share their account(s) with anyone.
 This includes